 Offline Restaurant Advertising Ideas

 Print custom postcards for your restaurant and give them to customers with their check.
-Encourage customers to fill out and address the postcard to a friend - you'll send it on the house!
+Encourage customers to fill out and address the postcard to a friend - you'll send it to their house!
 This fun restaurant advertising idea spreads the word about your restaurant to a receptive audience while delighting current customers.

-15. Take Your Food Outside of Your Four Walls!
+20. Take Your Food Outside Your Four Walls!